encryption4all/postguard/README.md

 # <p align="center"><img src="./img/pg_logo.svg" height="128px" alt="PostGuard" /></p>

-:exclamation:
-**PostGuard is a research project.
-The code has not be audited.
-Do not use in production!**
-:exclamation:
+⚠️ **Warning**: This implementation has not been audited.
+Use at your own risk!

 PostGuard is an Identity-Based Encryption (IBE) service that can be used to encrypt messages.
 In Identity-Based Encryption, anyone can encrypt messages for